Ercildoune, Victoria

 Ercildoune is a locality in western Victoria, Australia.
 The locality is noted for the significant and unusual historic buildings and gardens found at the Ercildoune Homestead.
 At the 2021 census, Ercildoune and the surrounding area had a population of 90.

 History

-Ercildoune Homestead is a large Victorian homestead built in 1838–1839 by Scottish-born Thomas Learmonth and his brother Somerville, and was named after an old keep on the Scottish border, associated with an ancestor of the Learmonth family.

-The property was purchased by Sir Samuel Wilson in about 1873, for a rumoured £250,000.
+Ercildoun (sic).
+(Note: Variances exist in the spelling of the homestead's name between the Victorian Heritage Register and the Victorian branch of the National Trust.) is a large Victorian-era homestead built in 1838–1839 by Scottish-born Thomas Learmonth and his brother Somerville, and was named after an old keep on the Scottish border, associated with an ancestor of the Learmonth family.
+The property was purchased by Sir Samuel Wilson in about 1873, for c.
+A£250,000.
 He was responsible for adding to the existing building, which is a large stone mansion in the Scottish Baronial style, with crow-stepped gabled wings and castellated parapets.
-Ercildoune is one of the most important historic homesteads in Victoria, and one of the earliest surviving buildings.
+Ercildoun is one of the most important historic homesteads in Victoria, and one of the earliest surviving buildings.